 Paul introduces us to the three "courts" that we answer to.
 The first is the court of public opinion and for many people the most important thing to them is how others see them and their opinion about what is right.
 The thing about this court is that it is always changing and is not based on facts but on feelings.
 Paul tells us that, although he heard the opinions of others, their feelings about him meant very little to him.
 The second court is the conscience and each of us is given this from birth by our Creator.
 Although we can become good at ignoring it, we all have this voice inside that lets us know the basics of right and wrong.
 Paul tells us that our own assessment of our actions is not the final court.
 The final court is the judgment seat of Jesus Christ and Paul tells us that this is the court that truly matters.
 We are all (even Christians) going to answer to God for our actions.

-Therefore judge nothing before the appointed time; wait till the Lord comes.
-He will bring to light what is hidden in darkness and will expose the motives of men's hearts.
-At that time each will receive his praise from God.
+So don't pronounce judgment prematurely, before the Lord comes; for he will bring to light what is now hidden in darkness; he will expose the motives of people's hearts; and then each will receive from God whatever praise he deserves.

 We, as people, do not have all of the facts as we cannot see into the minds and hearts of others but God can and does.
 Paul reminds the believers (and us as well) to reserve judgment until all is revealed by Jesus Christ.
 For example, we may see a man doing drugs and want to condemn him for doing them but we do not see that the desire of his heart is to be free from the bondage of drug addiction.
 God knows his heart and therefore shows him compassion.
 We are to do the same and to tell him how he can overcome the addiction and be set free.